 - Spelling should be easy and intuitive.
 Tell the name of your site to your friends and ask them to spell it.

 - Pronunciation should be easy and intuitive.
 Spell the name of your site to your friends and ask them to pronounce it.

 Use Namechk to check if your domain is available along with the associated social media profiles.
-Register a domain name that has both social media profiles and .com domain available.
+Register a domain name that has both social media profiles and a .com domain available.

 How to Register a Domain Name